 a bunch of metal rings are stacked on top of each other

-What is a Pitting Resistance Equivalent Number – PREN
+What is Pitting Resistance Equivalent Number – PREN

 What is PREN?

 The acronym PREN stands for Pitting Resistance Equivalent Number.
 It is an approximated number calculated from a formula based upon a material’s chemical composition that estimates a material’s resistance to pitting.
-This number is primarily used for stainless steels being used particularly in chloride-rich environments.
+This number is primarily used for stainless steels and high nickel alloys that are used particularly in chloride-rich environments.

 What is Pitting?